CSDGroup/aisegcell/README.md

 # *CellSeg* - Overview
 This repository contains a `torch` implementation of U-Net ([Ronneberger et al., 2015](https://link.springer.com/chapter/10.1007/978-3-319-24574-4_28)).
-We currently provide [pre-trained](#pretrained-models) models for segmenting nuclei and whole cells in bright field images.
+We provide [trained](#trained-models) models for segmenting nuclei and whole cells in bright field images.
 Please cite [this paper](#citation) if you are using this code in your research.

 ## Contents